konskyrt/Concrete-Crack-Detection-Segmentation/README.md

 # Concrete-Crack-Detection-Segmentation

-This repository contains the code for crack detection in concrete surfaces.
+This repository contains the code for crack detection on concrete surfaces.
 It is a PyTorch implementation of Deep Learning-Based Crack Damage Detection Using Convolutional Neural Networks with DeepCrack

 DeepCrack: A Deep Hierarchical Feature Learning Architecture for Crack Segmentation